Testing for financial crashes using the Log Periodic Power Law mode: Empirical Results

 \subsection{Fitting to the raw index}

-In the JS studies, for all but the 1973 crash, the LPPL has been fitted to the bubble in the raw index rather than to the log of the index.
+In the JS studies, for all but the 1973 crash, the LPPL model has been fitted to the bubble in the raw index rather than to the log of the index.
 For this to be justified, the inequality in Eq. \ref{small price rise} must hold.
 That is, the price rise during the bubble must be considerably less than the difference between the price at the beginning of the bubble and the fundamental price.
-If we make the reasonable assumption that the fundamental price cannot be negative, then at any time during the bubble the price must at the very least not be more than double that at the beginning of the bubble.
-If we compare the price at the time of fitting, prior to the crash, to that at the beginning of the bubble, then we see in Table \ref{tab:Hang Seng_raw_assumption} that this condition is met for only two of the eight bubbles found in the JS studies.
-For the remaining six bubbles this condition does not hold, i.e. the price more than doubled during the bubble, so the inequality in Eq. \ref{small price rise}, which is the assumption upon which the raw rather than the log of the index can be chosen, was violated.
-Despite this, in the JS studies five of these six fits of the LPPL are made to the raw index rather than to its log; they should not have been.
+If we make the reasonable assumption that the fundamental price cannot be negative, then at any time during the bubble the expected price must at the very least not be more than double that at the beginning of the bubble.
+This condition is met for only two of the eight bubbles found in the JS studies (see Table \ref{tab:Hang Seng_raw_assumption}).
+For the remaining six bubbles this condition does not hold, i.e. the expected price more than doubled during the bubble, so the inequality in Eq. \ref{small price rise}, which is the assumption upon which the raw rather than the log of the index can be chosen, was violated.
+Despite this, in the JS studies five of these six fits of the LPPL model are made to the raw index rather than to its log; they should not have been.